 Q: Can organisms switch between sexual and asexual reproduction?

 A: Yes, some organisms can reproduce both sexually and asexually, depending on environmental conditions.
-For example, some plants can reproduce asexually through vegetative propagation or sexually through seed production.
+As an example, some plants can reproduce asexually through vegetative propagation or sexually through seed production.

 Q: What role do hormones play in sexual reproduction?